japila-books/spark-sql-internals/mkdocs/thrift-server/spark-sql-thrift-server.md

+title: HiveThriftServer2

-== [[HiveThriftServer2]] Thrift JDBC/ODBC Server -- Spark Thrift Server (STS)
+# Thrift JDBC/ODBC Server -- Spark Thrift Server (STS)

-*Thrift JDBC/ODBC Server* (aka _Spark Thrift Server_ or _STS_) is Spark SQL's port of https://cwiki.apache.org/confluence/display/Hive/HiveServer2+Overview[Apache Hive's HiveServer2] that allows JDBC/ODBC clients to execute SQL queries over JDBC and ODBC protocols on Apache Spark.
+*Thrift JDBC/ODBC Server* (aka _Spark Thrift Server_ or _STS_) is Spark SQL's port of [Apache Hive's HiveServer2](https://cwiki.apache.org/confluence/display/Hive/HiveServer2+Overview) that allows JDBC/ODBC clients to execute SQL queries over JDBC and ODBC protocols on Apache Spark.

-With Spark Thrift Server, business users can work with their shiny Business Intelligence (BI) tools, e.g. http://www.tableau.com[Tableau] or Microsoft Excel, and connect to Apache Spark using the ODBC interface.
-That brings the in-memory distributed capabilities of Spark SQL's query engine (with all the link:spark-sql-Optimizer.adoc[Catalyst query optimizations] you surely like very much) to environments that were initially "disconnected".
+With Spark Thrift Server, business users can work with their shiny Business Intelligence (BI) tools, e.g. [Tableau](http://www.tableau.com) or Microsoft Excel, and connect to Apache Spark using the ODBC interface.
+That brings the in-memory distributed capabilities of Spark SQL's query engine (with all the [Catalyst query optimizations](../spark-sql-Optimizer.md) you surely like very much) to environments that were initially "disconnected".

-Beside, SQL queries in Spark Thrift Server share the same link:spark-SparkContext.adoc[SparkContext] that helps further improve performance of SQL queries using the same data sources.
+Beside, SQL queries in Spark Thrift Server share the same SparkContext that helps further improve performance of SQL queries using the same data sources.

 Spark Thrift Server is a Spark standalone application that you start using <<start-thriftserver, `start-thriftserver.sh`>> and stop using <<stop-thriftserver, `stop-thriftserver.sh`>> shell scripts.